phoenixframework/phoenix/guides/telemetry.md

 applications, by emitting events at key moments in the application lifecycle.

+A Telemetry event is made up of the following:

+  * `name` - A string (e.g. `"my_app.worker.stop"`) or a
+    list of atoms that uniquely identifies the event.

+  * `measurements` - A map of atom keys (e.g. `:duration`) and numeric values.

+  * `metadata` - A map of key/value pairs that can be used for tagging metrics.

 ### A Phoenix Example

-Here is an example of a telemetry event from `Phoenix.Endpoint`:
+Here is an example of an event from `Phoenix.Endpoint`:

 * `[:phoenix, :endpoint, :stop]` - dispatched by `Plug.Telemetry` in your endpoint whenever the response is